cyriux/livingdocumentation-thebook/manuscript/README.txt

 # Work in progress

-Files in progress, not to be published as-is, have their name starting with '_', which is handy to have them sorted first in each folder
+Files in progress, not to be published as-is, have their name starting with '_', which is handy to have them sorted first in each folder, except the ones in the _attic, or in the _imported which will not be used anymore.

 # Images management